 Here’s how I use this popular 4-skills ESL Activity in my classes: Dictogloss.

-Another one of my favourite ESL activities for adult beginners is a board game, which are perfect for rounding a unit, or reviewing material before an exam.
-Of course, they shouldn’t be just random ones, but should be related to the English language that you’re teaching in class.
+Another one of my favourite, fun ESL activities for adult beginners is a board game, which is perfect for rounding a unit or reviewing material before an exam.
+Of course, they shouldn’t be just random ones but should be related to the English language that you’re teaching in class.

 You can often find them in the teacher’s resource books that may come along with your textbook.
 Or, you can make your own in just a few minutes.
 The best part?
 Students love to play them!

 You can learn more about this here about these games that students love playing: